fossgis/osmdata/master/README.md

 * Go to the [Hetzner Cloud console](https://console.hetzner.cloud/) and log in.
 * Add a new project.
-* Add your ssh public key.
+* Add one or more of your ssh public keys.
 * Add a new API token to the project.
 Put the API token somewhere safe.
 * Create a hcloud context: `hcloud context create osmdata`.
 It will ask you for the token you have just created.
 * Create a new server.
 Instead of `$SSH_KEY` use the name of your ssh key you have just set up.
+(You can also use the `--ssh-key` option multiple times to add several keys.)

 ```
 hcloud server create \